How I Automated My Entire Email Workflow with Agent-S

 Things I’d do differently

 Start with Priority 3 only.
-I tried to set up everything at once and got overwhelmed tweaking rules for the first few days.
-Start by just having it handle the noise — archives, template responses.
+I tried to set up everything at once and got overwhelmed.
+Start by having it handle noise — archives, template responses.
 Get comfortable.
 Then add drafting.
 Then follow-ups.
+Give each stage a full week.

 Don’t let it send without approval.
 At least not at first.
-I know it’s tempting to go full autopilot, but you need to build trust with the system.
 Keep everything in drafts until you’re consistently approving without edits.

 Write down your “never” rules.
 Things the agent should never respond to, never archive, never draft for.
 For me: anything from my accountant, anything legal, anything from my mom.
-Those always come straight to me unfiltered.
+Also: never auto-respond to someone who’s clearly upset or frustrated.

 Why Agent-S specifically